Skip to Content

 Massey’s Postgraduate Diploma in Communication will deepen your understanding of communication practice.
 You will follow similar study and learning processes and take study courses that are also part of the Master of Communication, but without a research thesis component.

 This qualification will be useful if you are in a communication role and wish to both broaden your skills or if you’d like to expand your understanding of different approaches to communication from business or humanities traditions.

-Massey University’s business and management studies ranks in the top 200 in the world (by QS (Quacquarelli Symonds).
-We are also ranked in the top 150 universities worldwide for business administration programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.
+Massey University’s business and management studies ranks in the top 300 in the world (by QS (Quacquarelli Symonds).
+We are ranked No.1 in New Zealand and in the top 150 in the world for our business administration and communication programmes by ShanghaiRanking.

 Massey offers you access to world-leading expertise across a broad range of specialisations, including media, humanities, business, organisational studies, social sciences, health and social sciences.

 We have the longest-running communication programme in New Zealand, the largest numbers of students in any university communication programme and the most options for communication-related study.
 Massey University’s graduates have a long-standing reputation for excellence in both theory and practice.

 Postgraduate study is hard work but hugely rewarding, empowering you to produce your best creative, strategic and theoretical ideas.
 The workload replicates the high-pressure environment of senior workplace roles.
 Our experts are there to guide but you will find that postgraduate study demands more in-depth and independent study.

 Whether you are currently in a communication role, in a position that has a communication dimension, or would like to work in communication at a senior level, the Postgraduate Diploma in Communication can help you take your career to the next level.

 A postgraduate diploma qualification helps you stand out in the employment market.

 International trends are for employers to reward postgraduate study well, especially in larger enterprises.
 The skills you learn are increasingly recognised as setting you apart from other potential employees.